find your perfect postgrad program

 PhD studentships for international students

-If you’re looking for PhD Studentships in the UK for international students , you may find you have a bit more work on your hands.
-If you’re in the EU, you’ll want to check the policies on PhD studentships provided by the universities you’re applying to – some will be open to EU members, some may have limited places available, and others won’t have any.
+If you are looking for PhD Studentships in the UK for international students, you may find you have a bit more work on your hands.
+From 2021/22 onwards, all UKRI studentships are open to international applicants, with universities covering the difference between UK and international fees (up to 30% of awards may go to overseas students).
+If you are in the EU, you will want to check the policies on PhD studentships provided by the universities you are applying to – some will be open to EU members, some may have limited places available, and others will not have any.
 If they are open to EU members, then check if there is any additional paperwork required, for example they may need a copy of your passport or other documentation.
-Some universities will have, say, ten places than are all available to any UK/EU students, or some may split them up, for example eight for UK students and two for EU.
-It’s worth being aware of how the ones you’ve applied to works.
+Some universities will have, say, 10 places that are all available to any UK students, or some may split them up, for example eight for UK students and two for international.
+It is worth being aware of how the ones you have applied to work.

 If you’re not in the EU – or your university of choice doesn’t offer studentships that you’re eligible for – then you’ll first want to look at providers in your own country.
 Organisations such as the Department of Education may well have some studentships available for those of you studying internationally.
 If not this, then the British Council have a few studentships available in various countries, so they are well worth contacting.
 Even if these organisations don’t have any available to offer, they are likely to know places that do.